Dr. Nuala McGann Drescher Affirmative Action/Diversity Leave Program

 - Have the Application signed by the campus president or designee and the UUP chapter president.

-The decision to fund an application is at the discretion of the Committee.
-To be considered for funding, the Application must include the following:
+The decision to fund an application is at the discretion of the Affirmative Action/Diversity Committee.

-- Copies of all appointment letters (initial, renewal, and current).
-If unavailable, a letter from the administration certifying the titles and effective dates of all letters listed above will be accepted.
+Copies of all appointment letters (initial, renewal, and current).
+If unavailable, a letter from the administration certifying the titles and effective dates of all appointment letters will be accepted.

-- A signed certification from the campus president or designee attesting that the employee qualifies for preference as a minority group member, a woman, an employee with a disability, or a U.S. Military veteran.
+A signed certification from the campus president or designee attesting that the employee qualifies for preference as a minority group member, a woman, an employee with a disability, or an employee with military status.

 A Program Evaluation must be submitted within 30 days of completing the project or activity.
-If the funded project or activity has already been completed at the time of the award, the evaluation must be completed within 30 days of the award notification.
 The Committee may postpone taking action on subsequent applications submitted by the award recipient until the Program Evaluation is received.